 An electronic pilot is a component of a water heater that uses an electronically controlled gas valve and igniter to light the burner.
 While this may sound complicated, the process of lighting a water heater with an electronic pilot is actually quite simple.

 In this blog post, we’ll walk you through the steps of lighting a water heater with an electronic pilot, as well as some common mistakes to avoid.
-So, how to light a water heater with the electronic pilot?
+So, how to light a water heater with the electronic pilot and common myths for water heaters?

 Let’s get started with the steps!